-b) Travel that occurs outside of an employee's regularly scheduled work hours is not payable, unless the employee performs work on behalf of the employer while traveling.

-c) The typical rules for payable time apply when an employee is in another city.
+- b) Travel that occurs outside of an employee's regularly scheduled work hours is not payable, unless the employee performs work on behalf of the employer while traveling. - c) The typical rules for payable time apply when an employee is in another city.
 For example, an employee who is regularly scheduled to work 8:30 AM to 5:00 PM travels to New York City on Day 1 (see above) and stays the night in a hotel.
-Once the employee reaches the hotel (or if the travel occurred on a regularly scheduled work day, 5:00 PM) and is completely released from all responsibilities, the time is not payable.
-On Day 2 (a regularly scheduled work day), the employee attends a meeting from 10:00 AM to 4:00 PM, and returns to the hotel.
-The employee's entire regularly scheduled work day is payable, but the time at the hotel after 5:00 PM is not payable-as long as the employee is completely released from all responsibilities.
+Once the employee reaches the hotel (or if the travel occurred on a regularly scheduled workday, 5:00 PM) and is completely released from all responsibilities, the time is not payable.
+On Day 2 (a regularly scheduled workday), the employee attends a meeting from 10:00 AM to 4:00 PM and returns to the hotel.
+The employee's entire regularly scheduled workday is payable, but the time at the hotel after 5:00 PM is not payable-if the employee is completely released from all responsibilities.

 See generally, 29 CFR § 785.39.